initial-commit/minicluster/README.md

   drivers

-By combining these aspects within the same organization, it can cover the full needs, from development to operating software.
+By combining these aspects within the same organization, it can cover the full needs, from development to deploying software into production.

 Minicluster is optimized for